The real secret about Cabernet vs Merlot is that they’re very closely related. But the question still stands:

 Which is Sweeter?
 Cabernet vs. Merlot

 Technically neither but, as a matter of taste, Merlot tends to taste more fruity and thus, sweeter.
 Of course, this very much depends on where it’s from.

 A lil’ History on Merlot and Cabernet Sauvignon

 Since then, the two grapes became the two most popular red wine varieties in the world (by sheer acreage).
 What’s surprising is that both wine varieties share Cabernet Franc as a parent grape.

 Which is bolder?
 Cabernet vs. Merlot?

-If both wines are produced in the same manner from the same area, Cabernet Sauvignon will usually taste bolder because of its high tannin content.
-However, there are many bold Merlot wines out there.
+If both wines are produced in the same manner from the same area, Cabernet Sauvignon tastes bolder because of its high tannin content.
+However, that doesn’t mean Merlot doesn’t pack a punch!

 Styles of Merlot and Cabernet Sauvignon

 Where the wine is grown will also greatly affect the flavor.
-For instance, Merlot from Bordeaux tastes much more savory than Merlot from California.
+For instance, Merlot from Bordeaux tastes more savory than Merlot from California.
 Regions are generally split into two styles, often referred to as “old world” and “new world.”

 Cool Climate Cabernet & Merlot